skylight-hq/skylight.digital/_blog_posts/puerto_rico_disaster_lab.md

 This is a combined data science/computer science project.
 It involves both abstract algorithmics and practical mapping.

 Suppose there's a network of nodes (llorosas) that all have positions.
-Each llorosa can report its position at particular point in time to a network it's part of it.
+Each llorosa can report its position at a particular point in time to a network it's part of.
 One can imagine an initial state in which every llorosa is part of a single network.

 Now, imagine that the network is attacked in some way, for example by being cut, forming two disconnected networks.
 In an extreme case, a single llorosa may be completely isolated from all others.
 The fundamental goal of the Llorosa Project is to keep all nodes connected to the net, so that all people have access to first responders.

 When the network is divided, each connected net continues to be able to obtain updated information of its connected nodes, but loses contact with all others.
 A network is restored by taking a physical action in the real world.
 The last-known location of the other nodes provides a valuable guide to the restoration of the network.
 For example, a radio may be situated midway between the closest nodes of the two meshes, as computed from their last known locations.

 Although there may be some graph-theoretic mathematics required in this project, it's  more likely a research program of integrating technologies and techniques with software.
 Evolving radio technology may constantly change the best approach.
 Today, if the cellular data system fails or a llorosa node enters an area lacking cell service, LoRa technology may provide a low-bandwidth means of restoring connectivity.
 The [GoTenna Mesh](https://www.gotenna.com/pages/mesh?gclid=Cj0KCQjwm6HaBRCbARIsAFDNK-hgUARFmLhYQpME56JSWZYVOaJ6M65HU7HmgsZq2ig4UZZAuCjOcCMaAkH6EALw_wcB&gclsrc=aw.ds) product could be used in planned forays into unconnected territory.
-In the future some new radio meshing technology, such as Bluetooth meshing, might be the fastest means of reconnection.
+In the future, some new radio meshing technology, such as Bluetooth meshing, might be the fastest means of reconnection.

 In terms of personae and use cases, we can easily imagine a personal situation that the Llorosa Project can improve.
 Imagine an elderly person who lives by herself in the mountains.
 Perhaps she has cell phone service most of the time, but a storm damages an antenna, cutting her from the main network.
 The Llorosa Project provides something we don't have today: an ability to identify that she, and possibly her neighbors, are now isolated from electronic communication with the main network of the island.
-Because the Llorosa Project uses a geographic information system (GIS) of some kind, it also provides guidance in how to fix the problem, possibly by providing a low-bandwidth solution until a higher bandwidth solution can be restored.
+Because the Llorosa Project uses a geographic information system (GIS) of some kind, it also provides guidance on how to fix the problem, possibly by providing a low-bandwidth solution until a higher bandwidth solution can be restored.
 The lowest bandwidth solution might be someone driving up to their community to check on them.

 **Draft project breakdown:**